Chained to the Rhythm: Commercial performance

-In Canada, the song debuted and peaked at number three on the Canadian Hot 100.
 On November 7, 2017, Music Canada certified the track double platinum for shipments of 160,000 units.
-In Mexico, "Chained to the Rhythm" peaked at number 17 on the Mexico Airplay chart.
 "Chained to the Rhythm" also became Perry's 14th top 10 entry in the United Kingdom, where it debuted at number seven on the UK Singles Chart.
 The following week, it rose to number five in the nation after her performance at the 2017 Brit Awards.
 On November 17, 2017, the British Phonographic Industry certified the song Platinum for shipments of 600,000 units.
 In Australia, the song reached number four on the ARIA Charts, and certified double platinum by the Australian Recording Industry Association for shipments of 140,000 units.
 In Russia, "Chained to the Rhythm" debuted at number 4 on Top Hit Weekly General.
 It peaked at number two with overall 955,608 plays, became Perry's only second song to reach it.